wxwern/cs2103t-tp/docs/UserGuide.md

 ##### _How do I transfer my data to another device?_
 * Jobby currently does not directly support data transfer.
-  You can transfer your contact data and job application data by copying the data folder in the folder where you have place _jobby.jar_ to a folder that you are using for Jobby.
+  You can transfer your contact data and job application data by copying the data folder in your old _jobby.jar_ home folder to the new home folder for _jobby.jar_.

 ##### _I want to try out Jobby with some sample data.
 How can I do so?_
 * You can delete the data folder in the home folder of _jobby.jar_, and launch Jobby again.